ishita-am/Minions/README.md

 1. Download and install  NetBeans (Version 8.1 onwards) and MySql
 2. Set the MySql password to : 1234
 3. Create database ‘12thbproject’.
-4. Create a MySql table as shown below.
+4. Create a MySql table as shown in untitled.jpg
 5. Now copy and paste the folder called ‘memorygame’ onto the C drive of the computer.
 6. Open Netbeans, and the select the option of opening a project.
 Browse and look for ‘projectsample’.
 Open the frame called ‘main’.
 7. Press shift+F6 to start the game.